davepinch/pinchy.cc/collections/_tasks/tasks/make-your-bed.md

 ---
 title: "Make your bed"
 cc-type: task
-date: 2023-06-30
+date: 2023-07-02
 tags:
   - sleep better
   - task
 ---
-Later tonight you will enter a room with a nicely made bed.
+Later you will enter your room and find a nicely made bed.